mpi-advance/mpi-advance/README.md

 Inside the provided spack package repo, there is a individual package for each library well as a wrapper package that will install the others as dependencies.

 **Variants:**
-- ~PC: Do not build Partitioned Communication
+- ~pc: Do not build Partitioned Communication
-- ~ST: Do not build Stream-triggering
+- ~st: Do not build Stream-triggering
-- ~LA: Do not bUILD Locality_aware
+- ~la: Do not bUILD Locality_aware
-- +CUDA: Build with CUDA support**
+- ++cuda: Build with CUDA support**
-- +ROCM: Build with HIP support.**
+- ++rocm: Build with HIP support.**
-- test: Enable unit testing where available.
+- ++test: Enable unit testing where available.

-**If installing with CUDA or HIP support, you must provide either the `cuda_arch` or `hip_architecture` in your Spack environment or via command-line.
+**If installing with CUDA or HIP support, you must provide either the `cuda_arch` or `amdgpu_target` in your Spack environment or via command-line.
+If provided via command line, it will be supplied to each of the the dependencies.

 #### Using the Spack Packages
 You will need to load the package to add it to your path. `spack load <package name>`